ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `true_client_ip_header`: CIS will send the end user’s IP address in the True-Client-IP header (Enterprise plan only).
     - `waf`: A Web Application Firewall (WAF) blocks requests that contain malicious content.
     - `websockets`: Allow WebSockets connections to your origin server.
-    - `proxy_read_timeout`: Maximum time between two read operations from origin.
+    - `proxy_read_timeout`: Maximum time between two read operations from origin (Enterprise plan only).
+    - `url_normalization`: Modify the URLs of incoming requests.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.